dexie/dexie-web-mui/docs/PropModification/remove().md

 Performs a sync-consistent subtraction from a property of an object in the database

 - If the argument is a number or a bigint, a mathematical subtraction will be performed
-- If the argument is an array, each item in the provided array will be removed from the target array property if it extists.
+- If the argument is an array, each item in the provided array will be removed from the target array property if it exists.

 ### Mathematical subtraction